 - Brand awareness

 - Policy victories

 To Apply: Click Here to complete our online application.
 Include a cover letter that concisely explains how your experience could be applied to IAVA and why you believe you’re the leader we’re looking for.
-Applications without a cover letter will not be considered.
+Applications without a cover letter and writing sample will not be considered.
 No phone calls, please.